The day after Easter and thoughts might turn to all those chocolate bunnies, eggs, etc…..leading to a question: is death by chocolate possible?

 I’m guessing the average woman would be vomiting well before then.
 So I don’t think anyone with normal metabolism and sensitivity is going to die just from caffeine from chocolate consumption.

-Of course some people are super sensitive and with say a 15-times more sensitive constitution to caffeine than average could croak by this route via as “little” as 5 pounds of chocolate or maybe 2.5 pounds of very dark chocolate.
+Some people are super sensitive and with say a 15-times more sensitive constitution to caffeine than average could croak by this route via as “little” as 5 pounds of chocolate or maybe 2.5 pounds of very dark chocolate.
 Doable on Easter on Halloween?

 OK, how about death by chocolate via theobromine?